GemCityTECH/gemcity.tech/site/_markdown/sponsorship.md

 * Small logo on in-person event signage and welcome presentation
 * Small logo and link added to our website’s Sponsors page along with a 100 word description.
 * Social Media appreciation post at time of sponsorship.

-### MINI-CONFERENCE SPONSOR

- Cost: $250 per year
-Support deeper connection and learning at our most attended event

-#### Supports:

-* Snacks and beverages for the annual Mini-Conference
-* Operational costs of the annual Mini-Conference

-#### Recognition includes:

-* Logo on the Mini-Conference meetup page  and corresponding social media announcements (LinkedIn, Discord, etc…)
-* Prominent logo on in-person Mini-Conference signage and welcome presentation
-* Prominent logo and link added to our website’s Sponsors page along with a 100 word description.
-* Optional table or sponsor presence during the event.